 Headphone jacks are often only capable of driving low-impedance headphones.
-Many professional and hifi headphones are designed with higher impedances and would not perform at their potential if connected to a regular headphone jack.
+Many professional and HiFi headphones are designed with higher impedances and would not perform at their potential if connected to a regular headphone jack.

 That being said, there is certainly a market for high-end low-impedance headphones that will work effectively with our portable devices and their headphone jacks.

-For more information on headphone outputs, check out my articles Are AUX (Auxiliary) Connectors & Headphone Jacks The Same?, Differences Between 2.5mm, 3.5mm & 6.35mm Headphone Jacks and How Do Headphone Jacks And Plugs Work? (+ Wiring Diagrams).
+For more information on headphone outputs, check out my articles Are AUX (Auxiliary) Connectors & Headphone Jacks The Same?, Differences Between 2.5mm, 3.5mm & 6.35mm Headphone Jacks, and How Do Headphone Jacks And Plugs Work? (+ Wiring Diagrams).

 Reaching The Full Potential Of The Headphones

-Speaking of reaching the full potential of our headphones, let’s discuss how headphone amplifiers help us to get the most out of our headphones.
+Speaking of reaching the full potential of our headphones, let's discuss how headphone amplifiers help us get the most out of our headphones.

-Well, as mentioned, the built-in headphone jack amplifiers are often not powerful enough to drive high-end headphones.
+As mentioned, the built-in headphone jack amplifiers are often not powerful enough to drive high-end headphones.
 Amplifiers need to deliver enough power to properly drive the headphones with clarity and precision without causing distortion at the peaks of the amplified audio signal.